rudymalhi/multidaypicker/README.md

 multidaypicker
 ==============

-A simple control to select multiple days in a month
+A simple jQuery control to select multiple days in a month

+Usage: $('input').multidatepicker()